-Our Compensation Committee consists of one executive and three independent directors as determined under applicable NASDAQ rules, and consists of:
+Our Compensation Committee consists of one executive and two independent directors as determined under applicable NASDAQ rules, and consists of:

 - (i) Dr T H Chowdary;

-- (ii) Dr S K Rao;

-- (iii) Mr C E S Azariah and
+- (ii) Mr C E S Azariah and

-- (iv) Mr Ananda Raju Vegesna
+- (iii) Mr Ananda Raju Vegesna

 The Compensation Committee of the Board of Directors determines the salaries, benefits and stock option grants for our employees, consultants, directors and other individuals compensated by our Company.
 The Compensation Committee also administers our compensation plans.
 The Compensation Committee has adopted a Charter, which is reviewed annually.